 The world of acids can be a bit overwhelming – there are so many to choose from, and all of them offer similar benefits.
-But because there are nuances to each of them, it’s useful to have a good working knowledge of what they each do best.
+But because there are nuances to each of them, it’s useful to have a good working knowledge of what each common acid found in skin care does best.

-Here, we’ve compiled an all-in-one guide that breaks down the most common skin care acids, and just what they can do for your skin.
+Here, we’ve compiled an all-in-one guide that breaks down the most common acids found in skin care, and just what they can do for your skin.

 You might know ascorbic acid as its other, more commonly-used name, vitamin C. Vitamin C comes in a lot of different forms, and ascorbic acid is basically the gold standard.
 It has the most research behind it and its benefits are wide-ranging.
 It’s a potent antioxidant, so it helps to slow signs of aging.
 This also means that ascorbic acid helps prevent sun damage, and can help the skin recover from damage associated with UV exposure.
 It is also one of the most effective ingredients for brightening and evening out skin tone, while boosting collagen production to increase firmness and suppleness.